BerlynseaTyler/ec2-remediation-system/README.md

 # EC2 Remediation System
-Centralized system for Netflix that automatically creates ServiceNow incidents when an EC2 instance fails – providing AI-powered knowledge retrieval for remediation guidance, Slack notifications that include the guidance, and allows engineers to trigger AWS remediation directly from ServiceNow during critical instance failures.
+Centralized system for Netflix that adds a custom ServiceNow UI button for DevOps engineers to perform **one-click EC2 remediation**, while automatically creating and resolving Incidents when an EC2 instances fail and restart.
+DevOps teams are supported through critical failures with an agentic AI-powered workflow that performs smart knowledge retrieval for remediation guidance, sends an almost-instantaneous Slack notification that includes the KB articles' guidance, and informs the team as isntances are turned ON/OFF.

 ![Diagram](https://github.com/BerlynseaTyler/ec2-remediation-system/blob/main/Diagram.png)